VezertVezert

 • Schema markup — providing search engines with structured context about your content

-A stable SEO structure supports post-launch website optimization over the long term and ensures that traffic improvements translate into measurable business results.
-For comprehensive guidance, review our website structure planning guide.
+A stable SEO structure supports post-launch optimization over the long term and ensures that content remains discoverable as the site grows.

 Common Pitfall